 We would most likely still be hearing about their displeasure with a decision that impacted them without discussing it with them!

-1-2-3 is a process that promotes teamwork and helps you lead your organization to consistently better results.
+The 1-2-3 Decision-Making process promotes teamwork and helps you lead your organization to consistently better results.
 It works like this:

 (a) Ask three questions before making a decision: